facebookarchive/pop/README.md

 There are four concrete animation types: spring, decay, basic and custom.

 Spring animations can be used to give objects a delightful bounce.
-In this example, we using a spring animation to animates a layer's bounds from its current value to (0, 0, 400, 400):
+In this example, we use a spring animation to animate a layer's bounds from its current value to (0, 0, 400, 400):

 ```objective-c
 POPSpringAnimation *anim = [POPSpringAnimation animationWithPropertyNamed:kPOPLayerBounds];